HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 the 4th is coming
 malice with the burning

-how come it's just painted
-what the fuck,
-wait it's painted black

 Siren storage, pattern recognition
 Chains of our psyche, out of my moves,